jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) a PIE, or an entity that qualifies for PIE status:
   (b) a foreign PIE equivalent:
   (c) a land investment company.
-Voting interests: companies other than unit trusts
-(2) The investment must carry voting interests in the company of no more than 20%.
+Voting and market interests: companies other than unit trusts (2) The investment must not carry voting interests or market value interests of more than 20%.
 This subsection does not apply to a unit trust.
 Subsection (5) overrides this subsection.
 Investments in unit trusts
 (3) For an investment in a unit trust, the investment must have a market value no more than 20% of the market value of all interests in the unit trust.
 Subsection (5) overrides this subsection.
 Class requirements